Skip to main content

 10 mentions Positive Neutral Negative

-• “For early access, it's too early: achievements don't work, UI changes with every update, it can crash randomly, and points are partially unfair.
+• “For early access, it's too early; achievements don't work, UI changes with every update, it can crash randomly.
+Points are partially unfair.
 Overall, it's not how it used to be.
-I would say that the testing version is better at gaming and the Steam release is better at visuals.
-I don't know if this will change after the full release, but if not, I would say that this turns into a slop game for looks only.”
+I would say the testing version is better at gaming and Steam release is better at visuals.
+I don't know if this will change after full release, but if not, I would say this turns into a slop game for looks only.”

 • “Visually, Rhythia adopts a clean and modern aesthetic centered on clarity.”

-• “For early access it's too early; achievements don't work, UI changes with every update, it can crash on you randomly, points are partially unfair.
+• “For early access, it's too early: achievements don't work, UI changes with every update, it can crash on you randomly, points are partially unfair.
 Overall, it's not how it used to be.
-I would say that the testing version is better at gaming and the Steam release is better at visuals.
-I don't know if it will change after full release, but if not, I would say that this turns into a slop game for looks only.”
+I would say the testing version is better at gaming and the Steam release is better at visuals.
+I don't know if this will change after full release, but if not, I would say that this turns into a sloppy game for looks only.”

 • “Stupid graphics.”

-• “Rhythia is a very stable game, it runs extremely smooth, with a cozy UI, but it's not supposed to be Battlefield 6 level of graphics.
+• “Rhythia is a very stable game, it runs extremely smooth, with a cozy UI, any 'bad review' was made just because they never know how to enjoy any sort of game.
+It's not supposed to be Battlefield 6 level of graphics either.
 Anyone that says the Steam version of Rhythia isn't good needs to grow up.”

 • story